 - Right here on healthinsurance.org, former Blue Shield of California executive Michael Johnson guest-posted a great explanation of what happened with his former employer’s tax-exempt status and what Johnson thinks needs to happen next.

 - Jason Shafrin over at Healthcare Economist explains Medicare’s Next Generation ACO program and how it might improve on two other versions of the accountable care organization (ACO) concept that Shafrin says have generated limited cost savings.

 - Peggy Salvatore at Health System Ed and David Harlow at HealthBlawg have pieces about the latest on meaningful use and electronic health records and why we should pay attention.

 - Brad Wright continues his series of posts about the Burr-Hatch-Upton proposal, weighing in the proposal’s provision that would turn Medicaid into a block grant.

-There’s much more in this edition that’s you should also check out, including a look at the sustainable growth rate legislation moving – yes, actually moving – through Congress, and some exciting news at InsureBlog about a game-changing Alzheimer’s treatment.
+And some exciting news at InsureBlog about a game-changing Alzheimer’s treatment.
 Over at Health Care Renewal, Roy Poses has some thoughts about why it’s time to “restore leadership of health care to people who actually understand health care.”